90 Follow-Up Email Subject Lines from Real Campaigns

 However, that doesn’t mean that there’s no need for a follow-up to people that you already know and work with.

-In this case, you could start your follow-up with a subject line like the one that follows.
+In this case, you could start your follow-up with a subject line like one of these.

 Subject: A friendly reminder

-This subject line is exactly what promises to be, a friendly reminder to one of your colleagues that might have forgotten about your first email or didn’t get the time to get back to you.
+These subject lines are exactly what promise to be a friendly reminder to one of your colleagues that might have forgotten about your first email or didn’t get the time to get back to you.

 The only thing you need to do is to actually tell your colleague that you’re reaching out to them because you want to remind them that they need to get back to you regarding a recent email that you sent them.